SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Test results

-A list of possible conditions helps your provider decide which tests will help confirm or rule out the conditions that could be causing your symptoms.
-Your test results help narrow your differential diagnosis list until it's clear which condition you have.
+A differential diagnosis list helps your provider decide which tests will help confirm or rule out some of the possible conditions.
+As test findings narrow down the list, the most likely condition will become clear.
 This is your final diagnosis.

 How is it used?

 A differential diagnosis process is used to help make a final diagnosis when you have symptoms that don't have one clear cause.
-It can be used to help diagnose physical and mental disorders.
+It can be used to help diagnose:

 What happens during a differential diagnosis?